Prehistory of Southeast Europe: Regional Transition to the Upper Paleolithic

 The earliest evidence of human occupation discovered in the region, in Kozarnika cave (Bulgaria), date from at least 1.5 million years ago.

 There is evidence of human presence in the Southeastern Europe from the Lower Paleolithic onwards, but the number of sites is limited.
 According to Douglass W. Bailey:

-The Palaeolithic period, literally the “Old Stone Age”, is an ancient cultural level of human development characterized by the use of unpolished chipped stone tools.
+The Palaeolithic period, literally the “Old Stone Age”, was a human cultural development characterized by the use of unpolished chipped stone tools.
 The transition from Middle to Upper Palaeolithic is directly related to the development of behavioural modernity by hominids around 40,000 years BP.
 To denote the great significance and degree of change, this dramatic shift from Middle to Upper Palaeolithic is sometimes called the Upper Palaeolithic Revolution.

 In the late Pleistocene, various components of the transition–material culture and environmental features (climate, flora, and fauna) indicate continual change, differing from contemporary points in other parts of Europe.
 The aforementioned aspects leave some doubt that the term Upper Palaeolithic Revolution is appropriate to the Balkans.

 In general, continual evolutionary changes are the first crucial characteristic of the transition to the Upper Palaeolithic in the region.
 The notion of the Upper Palaeolithic Revolution that has been developed for core European regions is not applicable to the region.
 What is the reason?
 This particularly significant moment and its origins are defined and enlightened by other characteristics of the transition to upper Old Stone Age.
 The environment, climate, flora and fauna corroborate the implications.

 During the last interglacial period and the most recent glaciation of the Pleistocene (from 131,000 till 12,000 BP), Europe was very different from the regional glaciation.
 The glaciations did not affect southeastern Europe to the extent that they did in the northern and central regions.
 The evidence of forest and steppe indicate the influence was not so drastic; some species of flora and fauna survived only in this part of Europe.
 The region today still abounds in species endemic only to this part of Europe.

 The notion of gradual transition (or evolution) best defines southeastern Europe from about 50,000 BP.
 In this sense, the material culture and natural environment of the region of the late Pleistocene and the early Holocene were distinct from other parts of Europe.
 Douglass W. Bailey writes in Balkan Prehistory: Exclusion, Incorporation and Identity: “Less dramatic changes to climate, flora and fauna resulted in less dramatic adaptive, or reactive, developments in material culture.”

 Thus, in speaking about southeastern Europe, many classic conceptions and systematizations of human development during the Palaeolithic (and then by implication the Mesolithic) should not be considered correct in all cases.
 In this regard, the absence of Upper Palaeolithic cave art in the region does not seem to be surprising.
 Civilisations develop new and distinctive characteristics as they respond to new challenges in their environment.